afroCoderHanane/Scholars-Review-Website/readme.md

        Video link : coming soon on my youtube page

-   ## create a database named logindb
+   ## create a database named logindb and table named userinfotable
     #### it must have column id which is a primary key with Auto increment
     #### username is the second column
     #### firstname is the 3rd column